Faculty & Staff

 Kimberly Crosland, PhD, BCBA-D

-Dr. Crosland’s professional interests are in the area of behavioral assessment, teacher and caregiver training, child welfare interventions, and developmental disabilities.
-She enjoys teaching behavior analysis and working with students to develop and implement community based theses and research projects.
+Dr. Crosland’s professional interests are in the areas of behavioral assessment, teacher and caregiver training, child welfare interventions, school-based intervention, and developmental disabilities.
+She enjoys teaching behavior analysis and working with students to develop and implement community-based research projects.